mmvest/User-Interface-Forge/README.md

 Examples are incoming -- currently working on a project that will be using this!

 ## Roadmap
-Below are some features that I want to implement.
 The current implementation is what I would call a rough draft or proof of concept to show that it can be done and to get my other project off the ground.
-- Implement a control panel for `uif_core` that allows the user to enable/disable modules, load/unload modules, get debug information (such as amount of time elapsed to run each module and debug logs), etc.
+Here are the remaining goal marks for the project.
+- **v0.4.0** - Control (settings) panel fully implemented, allowing the user to enable/disable and load/unload/reload scripts.
+Also allows scripts to register a settings callback to expose values/settings for the user to configure.
+Also display debug information abotu the scripts (e.g. time to execute, memory used, etc.).

+- **v0.5.0** - Add a basic in-app lua editor, allowing you to edit scripts, create new scripts, and run the scripts in whatever app UiForge is injected into.
+Attempt to "sandbox" this enough as to prevent crashing the application if something goes wrong.

-- Add support for DirectX 12, vulkan, and openGL
+- **v0.6.0** - Add support for DirectX12, Vulkan, and OpenGL.

-- Keybind configuration
-- Add in-application scripting/running that is fully sandboxed as to not crash the app.
-- Add 32-bit support
+- **v1.0.0** - Everything is nice and polished!
+All systems functioning adequately, code/commenting styling consistent across all modules, common errors and bugs handled and logged appropriately, general code cleanup, documentation completed, etc.

 ## Contributing